opentracing-contrib/csharp-grpc/README.md

 - `WithOperationName(IOperationNameConstructor operationName)`: Define how the operation name is constructed for all spans created for this intercepted client.
 Default is the name of the RPC method.
 More details in the `Operation Name` section.
 - `WithStreaming()`: Logs to the client span whenever a message is sent or a response is received. *Note:* This package supports streaming but has not been rigorously tested.
 If you come across any issues, please let us know.
+- `WithStreamingInputSpans()`: Creates a child span for each incoming message.
+This is adviced when using long-running streams as the calls span is only finished when the connection is closed.
 - `WithVerbosity()`: Logs to the client span additional events, such as call started, message sent, headers received, response received, and call complete.
 Default only logs if a call is cancelled.
 - `WithTracedAttributes(params ClientRequestAttribute[] attrs)`: Sets tags on the client span in case you want to track information about the RPC call.
 - `WithWaitForReady()`: Enables WaitForReady on all RPC calls.